NehaSingh2021/Documentation/index.md

                                 2. Pending: When the state of task is unknown or in progress it sends a JSON response of job status as “PENDING”.<br/>
                                 3. Failure: If the status of task is failed or none of the above it sends a JSON response of job status as “FAILURE”.<br/>

-#### Defect Correction (Remaining)
+#### Defect Mapping
-This API will give the output with Orthomosaic ID or Orthomosaic Name, Table ID, Defects Details and Lat-Long Coordinates.
+This API will give the output with Orthomosaic ID or Orthomosaic Name, Table ID, Defects Details and Lat-Long Coordinates.<br/>
-After the main call is directed by the solarai app to api services app, the URL “v1/defect_correction“ calls the function views.defect_correction , which requests for parameters. <br/>
+After the main call is directed by the solarai app to api services app, the URL “v1/defect_mapping“ calls the function views.defect_mapping, which requests for parameters. <br/>
-It requires file location of corrected XML files in file_location and the output path is set in which the response will be received.
+It requires file location of corrected XML files in file_location and it reads the data and loads it in json format and calls tasks.defect_mapping which further sorts the table and calls mapping_defect_table from the preprocessing.py file which then maps the defects found in plant with tables.
+It send a response in which it syncs the task state with success pending or failure.
+The output path is set in which the file response will be received of the mapped defect if task was successful.

 #### Table Detection
 This API is used for Table Detection.<br/>